What are the most beautiful villages in Corsica?

 We are now in southern Corsica, in the Alta Rocca region, with the village of Zonza, which is pronounced “tsonsz” in Corsica.
 It is located at an altitude of 784 meters in the middle of oak, chestnut and pine forests and offers an exceptional view of the famous Aiguilles de Bavella.
 It is the ideal place for photography enthusiasts.
 But, also for sports enthusiasts because the region is well known for the practice of many activities such as hiking, canyoning , mountain biking or climbing for example.

-Back to Haute-Corse, with the hidden village of Penta-di-Casinca.
+Back in Haute-Corse, with the hidden village of Penta-di-Casinca.
 You have to get away from the traditional paths to discover a village with typical Corsican rustic charm.
 Located 25 kilometers from Bastia, the village will seduce you with its houses with green roofs set on a lush hill.
-Watching the sunset here is a fabulous experience.
+Watching the sunset is a fabulous experience.

-Located in the Boziu region, east of Corte, in Haute-Corse, the village of Sermano is very marked by Corsican culture and in particular by the “paghjella”, Corsican song par excellence.
+Located in the Boziu region, east of Corte, in Haute-Corse, the village of Sermano is very marked by the Corsican culture and in particular by the “paghjella”, Corsican song par excellence.
 But you still have to find it!
 Its access is quite difficult because the village is landlocked in this small region itself already very isolated.

 The village of Centuri is located on the west coast of Cap-Corse and the colors that make up the panorama are worthy of a painter’s painting.
 From the marina, you will have a magnificent view of the colorful boats used to fish for lobster.
 You will take great pleasure in strolling the alleys of the village and having lunch or having a drink on the terrace on the quays.